JuanPabloDiaz/doc/_posts/jekyll/2023-06-30-featured-image.md

 - A funtional Jekyll site with at least two post files.
 - Some images to work with (located at assets/img/)

 If you do not have much time but you have experience using Jekyll.
-I suggest you to watch the video from [12th minute](https://www.youtube.com/watch?v=6oKO-7gsM4s&t=725s) instead.
-And jump to [Minute 12](#minute-12) in this post.
+I suggest you to watch the video from [12th minute](https://www.youtube.com/watch?v=6oKO-7gsM4s&t=725s), and jump to section 2:[Modify the \_layout/post.html file](#modify-the-_layoutposthtml-file) in this post.

+---

+Section 1 starts from the [7th minute](https://youtu.be/6oKO-7gsM4s?t=447) of the video.

 ## Add Image Path to YAML Front Matter

 There are multiple ways to add an image into your post, using an html image tag or a markdown syntax.
 However, you can also add it by including an image field on the YAML Front Matter[^YAML]. (video: [Add image](https://youtu.be/6oKO-7gsM4s?t=447))
+By adding the image field in the YAML Front Matter, it also makes the image visible/appear at the preview for the post.

-Copy and past the code below to your YAML Front Matter:
+1. Copy and past the code below to your YAML Front Matter:

 ```markdown
 ---